What to know about Telegram, the messaging app whose CEO was arrested over the weekend - KESQ

 Those charges include allegations that his platform was complicit in aiding fraudsters, money launders, drug traffickers and people spreading child sexual exploitation content, French prosecutor Laure Beccuau said in a statement Monday.
 Beccuau added that Durov is accused of refusing to communicate “information or documents” related to the investigation.

+On Wednesday, French prosecutors said Durov had been placed under formal investigation and would not be allowed to leave France, a move that does not imply guilt in the French legal system but marks the next stage in a serious official investigation.
+He must remain in the country under judicial supervision, with a bail set at $5.56 million, and is required to report to the French police station twice a week.

-The app has also recently come under scrutiny for its use by terrorist groups and far-right extremists.
+Durov’s arrest comes as the app has faced growing scrutiny for its use by terrorist groups and far-right extremists.

 “I’m reading false information about France following the arrest of Pavel Durov,” Macron said, adding that the arrest “took place as part of an ongoing judicial investigation.”